Psychology at the Science Museum

-At present the Science Museum holds an unrivalled collection of tests of mental and manual ability, some of which come from the BPS’s former library of psychological tests.
-It also has an extensive collection of artefacts from mental institutions in the UK.
-Many of these were acquired when those institutions closed in the 1980s and 1990s under ‘Care in the Community’.
+At present the Science Museum holds an unrivalled collection of tests of mental and manual ability.
+Many of these come from the BPS’s former library of psychological tests, others from psychological clinics and centres such as the Maudsley Hospital.
+It also has an extensive collection of artefacts representing mental health care in the UK.
+Many of these were acquired when mental hospitals closed in the 1980s and 1990s under ‘Care in the Community’.

 Further, it has also collected a variety of experimental apparatus from